 The CAE within Midlothian Council (the shared Chief Internal Auditor) has full access to those charged with governance, specifically the Elected Members and the Corporate Management Team.
+The latter includes the Council's statutory officers: head of paid service (Chief Executive), s95 finance officer (Chief Officer Corporate Solutions), monitoring officer (Legal & Governance Manager) and chief social work officer (Chief Officer Children's Services, Partnerships and Communities).
 The CAE has free and unfettered access to the Chair of each organisation's 'board' to discuss any matters the members or auditors believe should be raised privately.